gstagnit/eMELA/README.md

 ### Beamstrahlung

-`eMELA` provides also PDFs with beamstrahlung effects, according to the procedure presented in [arXiv:2108.10261](https://arxiv.org/pdf/2108.10261.pdf).
+`eMELA` can also provide one with PDFs with beamstrahlung effects, according to the procedure presented in sects.
+4 and 5 of [arXiv:2108.10261](https://arxiv.org/pdf/2108.10261.pdf).
 (All the equations refer to this paper.)
 Beamstrahlung effects are collider dependent, hence for any collider, one should implement a new class, derived from the `bspdf` class.
 As an example, the class `ilc500` is provided in the `eMELA` source code, and grids including beamstrahlung effects are included in the `eMELA/install/grids` folder.

 Suppose to be interested in using the `NLL_DELTA_MSBAR_ILC500` grid.
 In order to use beamstrahlung, one needs to include the following headers:
 ```C++